ioccc-src/winner/2015/dogon/README.md

 ### Precision issues:

-The entry, on purpose, (see the section about SIMD below) does not use enough bits of precision, so sometimes the ray will miss the intersection of two voxel faces and push on through.
+The entry, on purpose (see the section about SIMD below), does not use enough bits of precision, so sometimes the ray will miss the intersection of two voxel faces and push on through.
 That's why you may notice some noise along close up voxel edges.
 Fixing this issue would have taken the entry over the size limit